onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>axes</tt> : list of ints (default is ['0', '2', '3'])</dt>
 <dd>A list of integers, along which to reduce.
-The default is to calculate along axes [0,2,3] for calculating mean and variance along each channel.
+The default is to caculate along axes [0,2,3] for calculating mean and variance along each channel.
 Two variables with the same C-coordinate are associated with the same mean and variance.</dd>
 </dl>

 #### Inputs